Best Medicare Supplement Plans in New Hampshire (2026)

 Best Medicare Supplement Plan N in New Hampshire

-Plan N costs from $129 to $184 monthly in New Hampshire, depending on your pricing style.
-First Health Life & Health offers the cheapest Plan N at $129 monthly, saving New Hampshire residents $684 annually at 31% below average.
+Plan N costs from $129 to $184 monthly in New Hampshire, depending on the carrier.
+First Health Life & Health offers the cheapest Plan N at $129 monthly, 31% below the sub-table average of $186 among the seven carriers reviewed.
 Mutual of Omaha ($140 monthly) and State Farm ($144 monthly) provide competitive rates.
+Plan N requires copays of up to $20 for doctor visits and up to $50 for emergency room visits that don't result in admission.

 First Health Life & Health $129$57$1,548$684